Hengle/Nexus-Security.github.io/content/posts/2016-09-09-simons-cat-crunch-time-puzzle-adventure.md

 Simons Cat Crunch Time Puzzle Adventure 1.42.
 MOD (Unlimited Lives + Coins) APK For Android

-Evil crows have swept away Simonâs Catâs favorite treats and only you can help him find them!
+Evil crows have swept away Simons Cats favorite treats and only you can help him find them!

-Join Simonâs Cat, Maisy, ChloÃ© and Jazz, and a troop of kittens determined on a colorful adventure through fabulous new places where treats are just waiting to be eaten.
+Join Simons Cat, Maisy, ChloÃ© and Jazz, and a troop of kittens determined on a colorful adventure through fabulous new places where treats are just waiting to be eaten.
 Get ready to collect tasty treats, fight big bad guys and make friends with a multitude of animal creatures in this FREE puzzle game with extra CATitude!

 Simple and addictive puzzle gameplay!
 Connect the treats of the same color to make a delicious chain!